AhmedHamdiy/Shawerma-El-Heap/README.md

 # Shawerma-El-Heap
-Shawerma-El-Heap is a restaurant mobile application that allows users to view a restaurant menu &amp; more other informations
+Shawerma-El-Heap is a restaurant mobile application that allows users to view restaurant's menu and information about the restaurant as the location , opening & cloing time & contact info.